tamirgen/hidow/README.md

    * The app doesn't use database models.

    * The app has 4 views:
-     - view_bag: renders the bag content.
+     - "view_bag" that renders the bag content.
-     - add_to_bag: Add a quantity of the specified product to the shopping bag.
+     - "add_to_bag"is for adding quantity of the specified product to the shopping bag.
-     - adjust_bag: Adjust the quantity of the specified product to the specified amount.
+     - "adjust_bag" will adjust the quantity of the specified product to the specified amount.
-     - remove_from_bag: Remove the item from the shopping bag.
+     - "remove_from_bag" will remove the item from the shopping bag.

 The app is usig the data from the Product model of the products app.
 All the apps' functunality is revolved around the shopping bag signals.